This Instagram Account Full of Studs Also Provides a Powerful Gay History Lesson

-Balaban’s feed currently has approximately 5,400 followers but is quickly growing as more and more people stumble upon him.
+Over the years Balaban’s feed has amassed more than 10,000 followers and is growing as more and more people stumble upon him.
 His beautiful photography is paired with powerful captions that capture his gay experiences from years long gone.

-Through his eyes, viewers pay witness to an important piece of queer history through his re-telling of one-night stands, trips to far off places and friendships with men who later lost their lives to HIV.
+Through his eyes, viewers pay witness to an important piece of queer history through his retelling of one-night stands, trips to far off places and friendships with men who later lost their lives to HIV.